It is an honor to participate in your care. Your health, safety, and comfort are paramount to us.

 Dr. Dhir is a nationally recognized expert in both Mohs surgery and facial reconstruction.
 Since 2003, his colleagues have repeatedly elected him to both Best Doctors in America and Castle Connolly's Top Doctors - recognitions that place Dr. Dhir in the top 4 to 7% of all U.S. board-certified physicians, respectively.

-Most patients spend 2.5 to 4 hours with us.
+Most patients spend 3 to 5 hours with us.
 Much of that is “downtime” where you rest comfortably while waiting on our team to prepare frozen Mohs sections and read the slides to ensure clear surgical margins.
 We encourage patients to bring reading materials to pass the time, and we also provide Wi-Fi access so that you may watch a movie or surf the internet on your own laptop computer, phone, or iPad.
 Please note that surgeries for larger, neglected, aggressive, recurrent, or mid-facial cancers may take longer, particularly if multiple stages are needed to clear the tumor and/or more advanced reconstruction is needed.

 The majority of wound closures are performed in our office.
 Occasionally, we may need to utilize an outside surgical specialist to perform the post-Mohs reconstruction if the tumor turns out to be larger, deeper, or more complex than initially anticipated.
 If an outside surgical specialist is needed, the reconstruction may take place on the same day or on subsequent days.
 Please note that it is safe to delay the reconstruction, and that it’s possible that hospitalization may be needed for extensive reconstructions.